ava-labs/subnet-evm/cmd/README.md

 ## Precompiled Contracts
 Precompiles were introduced to Ethereum  as a way to solve the problem of allowing complex cryptographic computations to be usable in the EVM without having to deal with EVM overhead.
 The following precompiles are currently included: ecrecover, sha256, blake2f, ripemd-160, Bn256Add, Bn256Mul, Bn256Pairing, the identity function, and modular exponentiation.

-We can see these precompile mappings from address to function reside here in the ethereum vm.
+We can see these precompile mappings from address to function xhere in the ethereum vm.

 ``` go
 // PrecompiledContractsBerlin contains the default set of pre-compiled Ethereum